Moe-hacker/ruri/README.md

 &emsp;This program should be run with root privileges.
 &emsp;Please unset $LD_PRELOAD before running this program.
 ### About rurid:
 &emsp;Rurid is the daemon of ruri.
 It can store the info of unshare containers and ensure that the same containers run in the same namespaces.
-It's not a necessary process and pure chroot containers will not communicate with the daemon.
+It's not a necessary process, and pure chroot containers will not communicate with the daemon.

 --------
 <p align="center">「 咲誇る花 美しく、</p>